zcfs/Meteor-cfs-graphicsmagick/README.md

     },
     filter: {
       allow: {
-        contentTypes: ['image/*'] //allow only images in this CollectionFS }
+        contentTypes: ['image/*'] //allow only images in this FS.Collection }
     }
   });